 Perhaps the most important factor from the point of view of the dog.
 Make sure you get a bed that’s comfortable.
 This means having extra support in the bed itself to handle the weight of the dog so that they’re ‘floating’ in the bed.
 Think about what makes your own bed comfortable and then apply it to your dog’s new bed.

 The bed doesn’t need to be indestructible but being well made and tough is important.
-Strong beds should be somewhat chew and digging resistant and not be destroyable in few minutes of chew time.
+Strong beds should be somewhat chew and scratch resistant and not be destroyable in few minutes of chew time.
 At some point your dog may try and chew the bed, make sure yours can handle it.
-For tips on keeping nails trim and beds in one piece check out our best dog nail clippers page.

 Whatever your thoughts, we want to know!
 Please share any thoughts with us in the comments section below!